kelemen/netbeans-gradle-project/readme.md

   The "Reload Project" action must be executed manually (from the project's popup menu).
 No automatic detection is done because reloading the project is slow (just like opening it).
-- Errors occurring while loading the project is not displayed to the user but only emitted as *WARNING* level logs.
 - Debugging is only possible by manually attaching to the process.
 To run a project in debug mode a task must be defined to start the project in debug mode and listen on a particular port.
 Single test run can be started by right clicking the file in